 Low-Cost San Diego to Palm Springs Moving Services:

-Please call the office at 858-490-0155 to get a free estimate on moving from San Diego to Palm Springs.
+Please call the office to get a free estimate on moving from San Diego to Palm Springs.
+Discount Movers is one of the oldest San Diego moving companies that offers San Diego to Palm Springs truck loading, portable storage loading and packing services.
 Our movers can complete the move from start to finish within a day.
 We typically will have all of your household items unloaded in your Palm Springs residence the same day before 5 pm.

 “We moved a two bedroom apartment from Pacific Beach in San Diego to Rancho Mirage.
 We had received several quotes from quite a few companies and then my friend suggested that I call Discount Movers.
 She had used them before when she moved here and said they did a great job.